Treblle/dotnet-api-boilerplate/README.md

 The boilerplate includes an example of a global exception handler which makes sure that the API always returns a user-friendly error message.

 ### Treblle built-in
 We added an awesome NuGet package called Treblle.
-Out of the box Treblle gives you: real-time API monitoring, automatically generated and updated documentation, error tracking and logging, API analytics, quality scoring and much more.
+Out of the box, Treblle gives you: real-time API monitoring, automatically generated and updated documentation, error tracking and logging, API analytics, quality scoring, and much more.
 To get started with Treblle visit [treblle.com](https://treblle.com).

 ## Project Structure